Click here to see the 10 States with the Most DUIs report for 2021

 Trauma aside, crashes involving drunk driving also incur significant costs.
 Damages due to driving under the influence totaled 44 billion dollars in costs in 2010, according to the NHTSA.
 Curious about which places in the U.S. suffer the highest cost due to drinking?
 The data science team at Insurify decided to take a deeper look at the states with the highest percentage of drivers with prior DUI violations.

-To determine which states have the highest proportions of drivers with prior DUIs, Insurify’s data scientists took a look at the numbers from their database of over two million car insurance applications.
+To determine which states have the highest proportions of drivers with prior DUIs, the data scientists at Insurify, an auto insurance quote comparison website, took a look at the numbers from their database of over two million car insurance applications.
 To apply for quotes, drivers input personal and vehicle information as well as driving history from the past seven years, including whether or not they have been cited for a DUI.
 The team analyzed the number of drivers with DUI’s against the total number of drivers to find the percentage of drivers with a DUI in each state.
 The team then used Insurify’s database to obtain additional data on the percentage of drivers with an accident in each state.
 Data related to the proportion of adults who reported excessive drinking come from the Center for Disease Control (CDC).

 States With the Most DUIs